Table of Contents

 - It symbolizes the eternal continuum of the mind

-- The design featuring interlaced twists and knots represent the interconnectedness of all beings on earth
+- The design featuring interlaced twists and knots represents the interconnectedness of all beings on earth

 - It represents the dependence of religion on the secular world and vice-versa